Polycystic ovary syndrome (PCOS) is a common condition that unbelievably affects 1 in 5 women in the UK.

 Your PCOS hormonal acne treatment should always start with your skincare regime.
 Your choice of skincare products should be natural, organic and gentle yet deep acting.
 To treat PCOS acne, you don’t have to rely on harsh and invasive products.

 Our Total Detox Facial solution contains all you need to tackle PCOS acne head on.
-Using our Detox Face Mask, Active Face Cleanse Gel and Active Face Hydrating Gel, you can treat acne ridden skin, support your super sensitive skin barrier, and balance the oil that triggers angry looking and often painful spots.
+Using our detox face mask, organic facial cleanser and organic face moisturizer, you can treat acne ridden skin, support your super sensitive skin barrier, and balance the oil that triggers angry looking and often painful spots.